 Even my bosses do not really understand how the continuous regeneration treatment will work, but they placed their confidence in me.
 Although not being biotechnologists, they caught the brand-new concept of regenerative medicine, the science and technology built around stem cells’ regenerative capacity: the aim here is to facilitate and amplify or simply replace the native regenerative potential of the organism, the targeted tissue or organ.
 Regmed does not care about the causes and the detailed effects of the injury, but about the replacement, and the renewal of the damaged function.

 So I have the tremendous opportunity to build Google BioLabs and thanks to the cooperation with California Institute of Regenerative Medicine our new experimental lab is about to open.
 What we need: smart geek biotechers, engineers and 20 years of masturbatory intensity of concentration (the words of Michael Chabon) to fulfill the task.
 What we already have: the money, the most innovative corporate environment and the lifetime commitment.

 Questions for the would-be Google BioLabs members (but I promise there won’t be 7 interviews for 14 hours with 28 Googlers): 1st With an ordinary FACS machine, how long does it take to count 10-100 trillion cells which is the order of magnitude of the human body?
 2nd: Delineate a non-invasive method capable of counting so many cells within a day.
-3rd Plan the algorithm of the consecutive order of a complete tissue and organ regeneration.
+3rd Design the algorithm of the consecutive order of complete tissue and organ regeneration.